Stocks climb on positive earnings, economic data; yields dip

 * U.S. business activity picks up, Euro gains after PMI

-NEW YORK/LONDON, Jan 24 (Reuters) - Global shares rose on Wednesday, fuelled by positive earnings, improving manufacturing data in Europe and the United States and optimism that China will support to its stock markets.
+NEW YORK/LONDON, Jan 24 (Reuters) - MSCI's global equity index rose on Wednesday, hitting its highest level in almost 2 years, backed by positive earnings and economic data in both Europe and the United States as well as optimism China's stimulus will support its stock markets.

-U.S. Treasury yields fell as investors awaited the first read of fourth-quarter U.S. gross domestic product for 2023 and next week's meeting of the Federal Reserve, when policymakers may hint at when they start much-anticipated interest rate cuts.
+U.S. Treasury yields rose in afternoon trading following a government bond auction after earlier falling as investors awaited fourth-quarter U.S. gross domestic product and next week's Federal Reserve meeting.

 On Wall Street the benchmark S&P 500 hit new intraday record highs as Netflix shares surged after the video streaming service smashed subscriber growth expectations and chip stocks gained on strong earnings from Dutch chipmaking equipment manufacturer ASML Holding.

-Economic data was also a boost with U.S. business activity picking up in January and inflation appearing to abate.
+Economic data also helped with U.S. business activity picking up in January and inflation appearing to abate.
 S&P Global said its flash U.S. Composite PMI Output Index, tracking manufacturing and services sectors, rose to its highest level since June, driven by gains in both services and manufacturing.

 "Three things really stand out as far as driving stocks today.
 They're charging higher after some good earnings, a decent set of purchasing manager indexes, and China's continued stimulus efforts," said Brian Jacobsen, chief economist at Annex Wealth Management.

-Earlier China blue-chips added 1.4%, but hovered near five-year lows they have been trading at for the past week after Bloomberg reported authorities were preparing measures worth $278 billion to stabilise the country's slumping stock market though some investors were sceptical and unimpressed.

-The MSCI world equity index, which tracks shares in 47 countries, gained 0.85%.
+The MSCI world equity index, which tracks shares in 47 countries, was up 0.58%, after earlier hitting its highest intraday level since February 2022.

+Nasdaq was boosted by a more than 1% gain in the Philadelphia Semiconductor index as the ASML report drew investors to a host of companies in the sector.

+After coming under pressure recently, Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut said "Nasdaq is playing a bit more catch-up today on the back of the semiconductor space."

-ASML also helped cheer European investors with the Europe 600 index up 1.14%, on course for its biggest one-day percentage gain since mid November.
+ASML had also helped cheer European investors with the Europe 600 index closing up 1.18%, for its biggest one-day percentage gain since mid November.

 Europe's data was mixed with the manufacturing purchasing managers' index (PMI) showing a tough start to 2024 as euro zone business activity contracted while the outlook improved.
 Germany and France, the zone's biggest economies, saw improvements in manufacturing PMIs even as services deteriorated.